FreeJHack/ClevoService/README.md

     * Comment: _Q50 to XQ50, Find: 5F513530, Replace: 58513530

-### Coming Soon...
+ClevoService is using the method DCHU for backlighting and this method should be available in your original DSDT.
+If missing, search for method WMBB in the device WMI.
-Keyboard & Fan control through preference panel (time permitting...)
+One of both methods must be available in your DSDT otherwise the keyboard backlight won't work.

 ### Credits
-- A big thanks to [Datasone](https://github.com/datasone/ClevoControl) for the reverse engineering and for discovering FAN and KBD bios commands, giving me a good starting point and saving me a lot of reversing time.
+- A big thanks deserve [Datasone](https://github.com/datasone/ClevoControl) for the reverse engineering and for discovering FAN and KBD bios commands, giving me a good starting point and saving me a lot of reversing time.
 - [Apple](https://www.apple.com) for macOS